lachiescarsbrook/CanID/README.md

 | LS0001_A2 | NZ_Dog | path/to/directory/with/reads |
 | LS0002 | Australia_Dog | path/to/directory/with/reads |

 The `Library Name` string must exatcly match the ID found in the name of the paired-end files (e.g. LS0001_A1_L001.fastq.gz).
 The `Sample Name` column can be used to combine reads from the same individual across multiple lanes or libraries, or simply to change the name of the files generated (must be <39 characters).
 Please note, that a header **must not be included** in the `sample_file_list.tsv`.

-Once the `user_config.yaml` and `sample_file_list.tsv` files have been modified for a given run, the workflow, which is defined in the `Snakefile`, can be executed using the following:
+Once the user-specific parameters have been specified in the `user_config.yaml` and `sample_file_list.tsv`, the workflow, which is defined in the `Snakefile`, can be executed using the following:

 ```
 snakemake --unlock
 snakemake --use-conda --cores 40
 ```
+Note: the number of cores can be altered to maximise available CPU.

+## **Workflow Overview**

 ## **Output**
 ### **Sample Summary Statistics**
-For each sample (not library),
+For each `Sample`, the following statistics are calculated:`Total_Reads`: number of collapsed reads. `Mapped_Reads_NoDup`: percentage of collapsed reads which mapped to the reference genome, excluding PCR duplicates. `Mapped_Reads_Q30_NoDup`: percentage of collapsed reads which mapped to the reference genome, excluding PCR duplicates and reads with mapping quality <30. `Duplicates`: proportion of reads representing PCR duplicates. `mtDNA_Reads`: number of collapsed reads which map to the mitochondrial genome. `mtDNA_Depth`: average depth of coverage across the mitochondrial genome. `mtDNA_Breadth`: average breadth of coverage across the mitochondrial genome. `SNPs`: number of pseudohaploid SNPs called. `Mapped_Length_Mean` `Mapped_Length_SD`: mean length and standard deviation of mapped collapsed reads. `All_Length_Mean` `All_Length_SD`: mean length and standard deviation of all collapsed reads. `C-toT`: proportion of 5' C-to-T nucleotide substitutions. `G-to-A`: proportion of 3' G-to-A nucleotide substitutions

+### **Taxonomic Assignment**
+`CanID` outputs a PCA, constructed using the reference panel

 ### **Pipeline Configuration and Specifics**

+Not affected by DNA damage
+Only calls sites re

 INPUT